Open Paper LogoOpen Paper

 Citation-grounded answering.
 The most direct prior work on the behavior our benchmark measures is GopherCite (Menick et al., 2022), which trains a language model to support its answers with verified verbatim quotes.
 The metric we call citation_accuracy — does the cited string actually appear in the source — is exactly the verification step GopherCite trains models to perform; our contribution is not a new training method but a measurement infrastructure that grades any model's citation behavior, including models not trained explicitly for it.
 The verbatim-vs-paraphrase tradeoff we identify in Introduction is also discussed in the GopherCite work, which lands on the same side we do: verbatim is the right contract for groundedness even though it sometimes punishes faithful paraphrase.

 Benchmarks for real-world task performance.
-ResearchQA is part of a broader recent trend in benchmark design that measures models on practical, economically or intellectually meaningful tasks rather than on synthetic puzzles.
-GDPval (Patwardhan et al., 2025) evaluates models on 1,320 real work products across 44 occupations spanning the top nine sectors of U.S. GDP.
-The AI Productivity Index APEX (Vidgen et al., 2025) measures professional-task performance in investment banking, management consulting, law, and primary care.
-The Remote Labor Index (Mazeika et al., 2025) evaluates end-to-end agent performance on real remote-work projects across game development, product design, architecture, data analysis, and video animation.
-SWE-FFICIENCY (Ma et al., 2025) measures repository-level performance optimization on real software workloads from numpy, pandas, and similar projects.
-We view ResearchQA as the equivalent for one specific kind of intellectual labor — reading, citing, and reasoning over research papers — and the citation-grounding focus of our metrics reflects what makes that labor worth automating in the first place: a researcher's time is best spent reading evidence, not verifying that the model invented it.
+ResearchQA fits a recent trend toward benchmarks grounded in economically or intellectually meaningful tasks: GDPval (Patwardhan et al., 2025) on real work products across 44 occupations, APEX (Vidgen et al., 2025) on professional-task performance in banking, consulting, law, and primary care, the Remote Labor Index (Mazeika et al., 2025) on end-to-end agent performance on remote-work projects, and SWE-FFICIENCY (Ma et al., 2025) on repository-level optimization.
+ResearchQA is the equivalent for reading, citing, and reasoning over research papers; the citation-grounding focus reflects what makes that labor worth automating in the first place — a researcher's time is best spent reading evidence, not verifying the model invented it.

 Limitations & Future Work

-All LLM-judge scores reported here come from a single Gemini model grading every system, including itself.
+All LLM-evaluator scores reported here come from a single Gemini model grading every system, including itself.
 Same-family bias is a documented effect, and the close-to-ceiling factual-accuracy scores for the Gemini-family systems in Results should be read with that in mind.
-A future release will use either a heterogeneous judge (Deepseek grading Gemini, GPT grading Claude, and so on) or a multi-judge consensus to remove this confound.
+A future release will use either a heterogeneous evaluator (Deepseek grading Gemini, GPT grading Claude, and so on) or a multi-evaluator consensus to remove this confound.

 The same team that designed the metrics, wrote the matcher, and tuned the rubric also generated and curated the dataset.
 This collapses several roles that in larger benchmark efforts are kept separate, and choices that improve our reported scores are difficult to distinguish from choices that improve measurement quality.
 The Construction tradeoffs and Appendix A: Alternatives considered sections record the decisions most likely to be contested; readers should treat the metric/dataset co-design as a known confound.